lyhiving/baserow2/docs/development/dev_sh.md

-## Dev.sh
+## ./dev.sh

+`dev.sh` is a helper bash script which makes working with baserow's development environment a breeze.

-By default `dev.sh` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.
+By default running `./dev.sh` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.

-### Example Dev.sh usage:
+### Example ./dev.sh usage:

 ```bash
 $ ./dev.sh # same as the up command above but also ensures the containers run as the running user!